Kevin-Liu-01/PortfolioMon-Showdown/README.md

   - **Status Effects:** Moves can burn, poison, stun, or put opponents to sleep.
   - **Items & Inventory:** Use items like "API Key" (Potion) or "Debugger" (Antidote) to turn the tide of battle.
   - **Detailed Battle Logs & Stats:** Track every action and review a comprehensive battle report upon victory or defeat.
+- **Intelligent Auto-Battler & CPU:** Activate the auto-battler to let a smart AI take over for you.
+It strategically weighs move power, type effectiveness, and survivability to choose the optimal action.
+The CPU opponent is powered by the same advanced logic, providing a consistent and challenging experience.
 - **Dynamic Team Building:** Choose a strategic team of 3 projects from my portfolio to take into battle.
 - **Advanced UI/UX:** A sleek, high-tech interface built with **Tailwind CSS** and heavily animated with **Framer Motion** for a fluid and polished user experience.
 - **Robust State Management:** The entire game state is managed centrally using React's Context API, ensuring a scalable and maintainable codebase.